 - If you live near the ocean your cast iron hotplates will be more prone to rusting.
 You may want to consider a BBQ with stainless steel or enamel hotplates instead.

 - Check the drip tray.
 If necessary, remove and replace the foil and fat absorbent material.

-Keeping the outside of your BBQ clean is equally important as the inside.
+Keeping the outside of your BBQ clean is equally as important as the inside.
 An exterior with an enamel coating will be much easier to wipe over and keep clean.
 A stainless steel exterior can be difficult to clean and more prone to rusting and tea staining (a brown discolouration that appears where the surface is hottest, like inside the hood), despite how well you protect it from the elements.
 Here are our tips.